dennisfarmer/Character-Recognition-Game/README.md

 ### `tests.py`
 Basic unit test program to make sure my scripts still work as I add new vocabulary to my vocab sheet.
 Currently only tests the `to_hanzi(pinyin)` function from `tonewriter.py`, but will be expanded upon as more stuff gets written.

+### `flashcard.py`
+I likely won't work on this part until everythin else is done, but `flashcard.py` is a rudimentary memory game designed to help with Chinese words that you might struggle with.
+Vocabulary can be sorted based on length, lesson number, and category.
+Eventually I would like to be able to incorporate a sort of progress system akin to other memory games where the game keeps track of what your strengths and weaknesses are.
+I might even use some machine learning to design it, I'm not sure lol.